1. The Blessing of God the Father in Creation

 We contemplate our appreciation for Mary’s Immaculate Conception knowing that she was hailed as “Full of Grace” and that her Conception was in the Immaculate will of God before the dawn of creation, just as we consider the foretold birth of Our Lord by the Virgin Mary as our New Eve and Ark of the New Covenant, predestined to be renowned as the Mother of God and the Queen of Mercy and Peace.
-Such a beginning for our weekly prayers enhances our belief that we were also known by God before our creation.
+Such a beginning for our weekly prayers enhances our belief that we are and were also known by God before our creation.

 Following such certain knowledge and faith in the covenant of the God of Abraham, Isaac and Jacob, Mary had good reason to declare to Elizabeth in her fiat (Magnificat): “He hath received Israel his servant, being mindful of His mercy; as He spoke to our fathers, to Abraham and to his seed forever.”
 When Mary visited Elizabeth were already mindful of Elizabeth’s salutation to Mary of “Blessed art thou among women” and “blessed art thou that hast believed”